 Should You Put Stuff In The Bottoms Of Pots For Drainage?

-The old way of potting plants involved putting a layer of broken crockery or pebbles in the bottom of the pot to provide better drainage.
+The old way of potting plants involved putting a layer of broken crockery (terracotta pots) or pebbles in the bottom of the pot to provide better soil drainage.

 These days we don’t subscribe to that theory.

-Generally speaking, good commercial potting soil should provide just the right amount of drainage for many plants, as long as the container has ample drainage holes.
+Generally speaking, good commercial potting soil should provide just the right amount of drainage for many plants as long as the planter has ample drainage holes.

-Even so, old habits die hard, and many people still add a layer of something to the bottom of the pot with the idea that it will help drainage.
+Even so, old habits die hard, and many people still add a layer of something to the bottom of a planter with the idea that it will help drainage.